hannorein/rebound/README.rst

 This will do the following things

 * It sets various environment variables.
 These determine settings like the compiler optimization flags and which libraries are included (see below).
 * It creates symbolic links to the active modules.
-This allows you to choose from different gravity solvers, boundary conditions, integrators and collision solvers.
+This allows you to choose from different gravity solvers, boundary conditions and collision solvers.
 For example, to change the gravity solver from using a tree to direct summation you could change `gravity_tree.c` to `gravity_direct.c`.
 * It creates a symbolic link to the current problem file.
 Each problem file contains the initial conditions and the output routines for the current problem.
 You do not need to change any file in `src/` to create a new problem unless you want to do something very special.
 This keeps the initial conditions and the code itself cleanly separated.
 * It compiles the code and copies the binary into the current directory.